Inca Trail Trek - Machu Picchu Picture

 What Happens if there are no Inca Trail Permits for your Preferred Dates?

 If you don’t get a permit for your preferred date, the good news is that you have a few other options.
 At The time of booking your Inca Trail adventure, we will ask you for 2 alternative dates in order of preference.
-This dramatically improves your chance of being able to hike the Inca Trail to Machu Picchu during your time in Peru.
+This dramatically improves your chance of being able to hike the Inca Trail during your time in Peru.
 Be sure to have three possible dates for hiking the Inca Trail in mind when you start your booking process and we will access the government site and try to secure your Inca Trail permits in order of date preference.

 The starry skies from The Inca Trail are sublime!
 With zero light pollution , you can see the Inca constellations!